anybox/buttervolume/README.rst

     for v in $volumes; do docker volume create -d anybox/buttervolume $v; done alias drunc="sudo docker-runc --root /var/run/docker/plugins/runtime-root/plugins.moby/"
     alias buttervolume="drunc exec -t `drunc list|tail -n+2|awk '{print $1}'` buttervolume"
+    # FIXME : don't restore the last one but the one before (due to the snapshot at startup)!!
     for v in $volumes; do buttervolume restore $v; done

 Then restart your containers